 Trihalomethanes (THMs) are formed when chlorine reacts with naturally occurring organic matter (e.g., vegetation) in the water.
-Several research studies show a possible link between high levels of THMs and cancer, and between high levels of THMs and problems during pregnancy.
-Although, so far, there is no conclusive evidence that THMs have serious health effects on humans, water suppliers are trying to keep THMs as low as possible.
+Several research studies show a possible link between high levels of THMs and cancer.
+High levels of THMs may also have an effect on pregnancy.
+Although, so far, there is no conclusive evidence that THMs have a serious effect on our health, water suppliers are trying to keep THMs as low as possible.
 On average, the THM levels in Winnipeg's water are just slightly above the Canadian guideline, and we are taking steps to reduce them.